Back to Blog

 The Full Configuration

-Here's my current tasks.json for an ASP.NET MVC project with Tailwind CSS and Web Deploy publishing:
+Here's my current tasks.json for a multi-project ASP.NET solution with Tailwind CSS, multiple deployment environments, and Web Deploy publishing:

 {